-Safety is our first concern and everyone's responsibility.
-It is your responsibility to follow established operating procedures, enforce all safety rules, and recognize and report unsafe acts and conditions.
+Safety is our first concern and we expect everyone to share in this responsibility.
+The Community Producer is accountable for following all of Cable 14's established operating procedures, enforcing all safety rules, and reporting any unsafe acts and conditions.